Whoever works with performance advertising knows that conversion attribution and optimization are crucial for success. There are no workarounds here.

 By now you should have a fairly good understanding of what the two main tracking methods are and how they work.

-If you ask us, we always recommend using the S2S postback URL option for conversion attribution as opposed to the tracking pixel as we find it far more accurate and secure.
-But, of course, we encourage to choose for yourself.
+If you ask us, we always recommend using the S2S Postback URL option for conversion attribution as opposed to the tracking pixel as we find it far more accurate and secure.
+Your tracking method also depends on your affiliate network platform and on the source of your offers.
+But, of course, we encourage you to choose for yourself.
 The important thing is: